jeremehancock/Posteria/README.md

       - PLEX_REMOVE_OVERLAY_LABEL=false # Set to true for Kometa compatibility

       - IGNORE_ARTICLES_IN_SORT=true # Set to false to sort with articles (A, An, The) included
+      - SORT_BY_DATE_ADDED=false # Set to true to sort by Recently Added date in Plex instead of Alphabetically

       - AUTO_IMPORT_ENABLED=false # Enable/disable auto-import
       - AUTO_IMPORT_SCHEDULE=1h # Schedule 24h, 12h, 6h, 3h, 1h